JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/offline_reinforcement_learning_algorithm_phase1/index.md

 ##### Variational Auto-Encoder (VAE)
 In offline reinforcement learning tasks, VAE\dcite{DBLP:journals/corr/KingmaW13} is often used to learn from datasets to approximate behavior policy.

-VAE we implemented consists of two neural network: `encoder` and `decoder` ([link](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/q_based_policies/learners/approximators/neural_network_approximator.jl)).
+The VAE we implemented contains two neural networks: `encoder` and `decoder` ([link](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.VAE)).
 ```julia
 Base.@kwdef struct VAE{E, D}
     encoder::E
     decoder::D
 end
 ```
 In the encoding stage, it accepts input state and action and outputs the mean and standard deviation of the distribution.
-Afterward, the hidden action is obtained by sampling the distribution.
+Afterward, the hidden action is obtained by sampling from the resulted distribution.
 In the decoding stage, state and hidden action are used as the input to reconstruct action.

-During training, we call the `vae_loss` function to get the reconstruction loss and KL loss.
+During training, we call the `vae_loss` function to get the reconstruction loss and [KL loss](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
 The specific task determines the ratio of these two losses.

 ```julia
 function vae_loss(model::VAE, state, action)